 On July 19, 2021, Daymar College in Clarksville, TN changed its name to Hussian College.
+On October 3, 2022 Daymar College in Murfreesboro, TN and Nashville, TN changed its name to Hussian College.

 Southeastern Business College (Campus located in Columbus, OH)